Your Shopify Store Loads in 4 Seconds. Headless Shopify Got It to 0.8. Here's Exactly How.

 Shopify Hydrogen vs Custom Next.js: Which Should You Build On?

-• Hydrogen is Shopify-native: Deeply integrated with Shopify APIs, Oxygen hosting (Shopify's edge network), and built-in cart/checkout components
+- ✓Hydrogen is Shopify-native: Deeply integrated with Shopify APIs, Oxygen hosting (Shopify's edge network on Cloudflare), and built-in cart/checkout components.
+Oxygen hosting is free on all paid Shopify plans with unlimited bandwidth.

-• Hydrogen lock-in: You host on Shopify Oxygen, which ties you to Shopify's infrastructure and pricing for the long term
+- ✓Hydrogen lock-in: You host on Shopify Oxygen, which ties you to Shopify's infrastructure for the long term, but the hosting cost is zero.

-• Performance: Both deliver similar load times when built correctly.
-The difference is in maintenance cost and flexibility
+- ✓Performance: Both deliver similar load times when built correctly.
+The difference is in maintenance cost, hosting cost, and flexibility.

 What Happens in the First 90 Days After Going Headless?